Free Grammars for Programming Languages

 If you are looking for tools for compiler construction, check out the Free Compiler Construction Tools page.

 The book Compilers: Principles, Techniques, and Tools (Aho, Sethi, Ullman), affectionately called the "Dragon Book", is frequently cited as the book on compiler design and construction.
-If you are using lex, flex, yacc or bison (or any of their workalikes), you may also find the O'Reilly book Lex & Yacc (2nd edition) useful when you build your compiler.
+If you are using lex, flex, yacc or bison (or any of their workalikes), you may also find the O'Reilly book Lex & Bison useful when you build your compiler.

 Related Pages

-- Free Free Edit Controls, Editor Source Code, C / C++ Libraries
+- Free Edit Controls, Editor Source Code, C / C++ Libraries

 - Free Spell Checker Libraries, Source Code, Controls, Components